 Home Maintenance Misconceptions You Need to Stop believing

-Keeping your home well maintained is a constant struggle.
+Keeping your home well-maintained is a constant struggle.
 You have to continuously clean, repair, and even renovate.
 If you’re the industrious type, you might want to try and do it on your own.
-So you Google it, and you try out but end up failing.
+So you Google it, and you try it out but end up failing.
 It’s not exactly your fault; there’s a lot of bad advice on the internet.
-Some myths and misconceptions come passed off as accurate, and those who read them without knowing any better end up making the mistake of actually doing them.
+Some myths and misconceptions come passed off as accurate, and those who read them without knowing better end up making the mistake of actually doing them.
 Below are seven of the most common home maintenance myths you’ll see.

 Myth 1: Lemon Slices Keep Garbage Disposal Clean